FroZen-07/appreal-store/README.md

 ## Demo

 You can view the deployed version of the app [here].
+(Currently the deployment is on hold)

 ## Installation